ibm-cloud-docs/Registry/registry_tokens.md

 # Automating access to your namespaces in {{site.data.keyword.registrylong_notm}} by using tokens
 {: #registry_tokens}

-You can use tokens to automate the pushing and pulling of Docker images to and from your namespace.
+You can use tokens to automate the pushing and pulling of Docker images to and from your namespaces.
 {:shortdesc}

 Before you begin, [install the {{site.data.keyword.registrylong}} and Docker CLI](registry_setup_cli_namespace.html#registry_cli_install).

 A security token allows everyone in possession of the token to access secured information.
 Tokens are used in a similar way to API keys.
-By creating a token for your {{site.data.keyword.Bluemix_notm}} account, you can grant access to all of your namespaces that you set up in a {{site.data.keyword.Bluemix_notm}} region for users outside your {{site.data.keyword.Bluemix_notm}} account.
+By creating a token for your {{site.data.keyword.Bluemix_notm}} account, you can grant access to all of your namespaces that you set up in a region for users outside your {{site.data.keyword.Bluemix_notm}} account.
 Every user or app in possession of this token can push and pull images to and from your namespaces without installing the container-registry plug-in.

 When you create a token for your {{site.data.keyword.Bluemix_notm}} account, you can decide whether that token authorizes read-only (pull) or write access (push and pull) to the registry.
 You can also specify whether a token is permanent or if it expires after 24 hours.
 You can create and use multiple tokens to control different types of access.

-## Creating a {{site.data.keyword.registrylong_notm}} token for your {{site.data.keyword.Bluemix_notm}} account
+## Creating an {{site.data.keyword.registrylong_notm}} token for your {{site.data.keyword.Bluemix_notm}} account
 {: #registry_tokens_create}

-You can create a token to grant access to all your namespaces of a {{site.data.keyword.Bluemix_notm}} region.
+You can create a token to grant access to all your namespaces of a region.
 {:shortdesc}

 1. Create a token.
-The following example creates a non-expiring token that has read and write access to all namespaces that are set up in a {{site.data.keyword.Bluemix_notm}} region.
+The following example creates a non-expiring token that has read and write access to all namespaces that are set up in a region.

     ```
     bx cr token-add --description "This is a token" --non-expiring --readwrite